 You may be requested to provide copies of letters, documents or other material and may also be asked to sign a statement or swear an affidavit that can be used as evidence in court proceedings.
 Without evidence, it is unlikely Fair Trading will be able to take action to stop the offending conduct.

 If proceedings are taken against the trader you may be asked to attend a court or tribunal hearing to give evidence about your complaint.

 You should note that any investigation conducted by Fair Trading may not necessarily give rise to compensation for individuals.
 If you are seeking compensation (monetary or otherwise) you may wish to seek your own independent legal advice.

 When conducting an investigation Fair Trading will:

 Fair Trading will advise you on the outcome of the investigation.
 However, you may not be provided with specific details of the end result.
-Where it is in the public interest to do so, information on the outcome of an investigation may be released to the general public in accordance to Fair Trading’s Compliance & Enforcement policy.
+Where it is in the public interest to do so, information on the outcome of an investigation may be released to the general public in accordance with Fair Trading’s Compliance and Enforcement policy.